ooxiel/OfficePythonProgramming/README.md

 # OfficePythonProgramming
 This repository contains five project reports for the modul: 'Office Application Programming'. </br>

-The characteristics of the modul are:
+The characteristics of the modul are: <br>
     - learn VBA coding
     - learn Python basics